 While this is the minimum requirement there is additional insurance coverage available.
 It is up to each individual to determine what coverage they want over and about this.

 What Happens If You Get Pulled Over Without Insurance In Ontario?

 If and when you are pulled over by the Police and asked for your proof of vehicle insurance you have to by law produce this.
 It will be your pink insurance slip, or if you have opted in for electronic proof then this will suffice.

-If you do not produce your proof vehicle insurance you will face a fine of $5,000 for the first offence.
+If you do not produce your proof vehicle insurance you will face a fine of $5,000 for the first offense.
 Then if this happens again the next fine will be anywhere between $10,000 to $50,000.
 In addition to this, your vehicle could face an up to three-month impoundment of your vehicle.
-As well as have your licence suspended for three months.
+As well as have your license suspended for three months.

 There could be more penalties if you were driving without insurance and an accident occurred.